Course page PDF

 Joint probability distribution

-• A joint probability distribution gives a probability to every atomic event.
+• Joint distribution: a probability for every atomic event.

 HotMildCold